tilandunu/RinseRight/README.md

 ### Prerequisites

 - Java 11 or higher (JDK)
-- A build tool such as Maven or Gradle (if used)
+- A build tool such as Maven or Gradle
-- (Optional) Database server (e.g., MySQL, PostgreSQL) for persistent data storage
+- Database server (e.g., MySQL) for persistent data storage

 ### Installation